 The mark of UW may be assigned to students who have registered for a course but have never attended or have discontinued attendance prior to the due date of substantive work, without officially dropping the course.
 Alternatively, a letter grade may be assigned by averaging uncompleted work.
 Although marks of UW are not counted as part of a student's overall academic performance, they do indicate that the student is not making satisfactory academic progress.
-As a result, the student may be placed on academic warning and may be placed on academic warning or probation, or they may be asked to terminate their studies.
+As a result, the student may be placed on academic warning, academic probation, or they may be asked to terminate their studies.
 The mark of UW appears on the student record and cannot be changed by subsequent completion of coursework (see IN above).
 Students who receive a grade of UW are held financially responsible for any tuition and fees associated with the course.